 This page is just a beginning of activities and ideas!
 Please send me any additional activities you would like to see on this page by clicking here to Contact Me.
 PLEASE BE SURE TO TYPE Mardi Gras somewhere in your message so I know what page you are contacting me about!
 Thanks!

-Choose the activity type you are looking for from the list below or scroll the page for all the activities!
+Choose the preschool lesson plan/activity type you are looking for from the list below or scroll the page for all the activities!

 Materials Needed: paper plates (with precut eye holes), jumbo craft sticks, tape, large variety of arts and crafts supplies (sequins, glitter, beads, yarn, buttons, stickers, etc.) and glue.

 Tape on the jumbo craft sticks for the children to use as a handle.

 Enjoy!
 Have a parade!!

 Materials needed: tagboard (sturdy paper), crayons, black tempera paint, brushes, toothpicks or small wooden skewers

 The children color the tagboard with crayons.
 Encourage them to cover as much as they can!

 Paint with black paint.
 Give a second coat when dry.

 The children scratch out designs with sticks when done.